cyberbotics/webots-doc/guide/the-user-interface.md

 recording, it is possible to the change the running mode and pause the simulation.
 However, frames are only captured during Webots steps and not when the simulation is paused.
+Other than choosing the resolution and the quality of the movie, it is also possible to record the simulation in accelerated mode or in slow motion by setting the `Video acceleration` value.

 The `Export HTML5 Model...` item allows you to export the current world as an interactive 3D ".html" file.